Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacies , , , , and in finite partition monoids

-\begin{prop} Let $a\in\Pan$.
-Then, there exists a group element $c\in\Pan$ such that $a\cpns c$. \end{prop} \begin{proof} We recursively apply Lemma \ref{lcpnsa} [or its dual] to $a$, as long as we find a non-transversal block $s$ [resp. $s'$] such that $s'$ [resp. $s$] intersects a transversal blocks.
-Because the number of blocks increases at each step, this process must stop with a partition $b \cpns a$ for which $\dom(b)=\codom^{\wedge}(b)$.
+\begin{prop} Let $a\in \Pan$.
+Then there exists a group element $c\in \Pan$ such that $a\cpns c$. \end{prop} \begin{proof} We recursively apply Lemma \ref{lcpnsa} [or its dual] to $a$, as long as we find a nontransversal block $s$ [resp. $s'$] such that $s'$ [resp. $s$] intersects a transversal block.
+Because the number of blocks increases at each step, this process must stop with a partition $b\cpns a$ for which $\dom(b) = \codom^{\wedge}(b)$.

 We next apply Lemma \ref{lcpnsb} (or its dual) to all cases in which the involved blocks $t_1, t_2$ are transversal (note that this means that $s$ is also transversal).
-Each such application will preserve the condition $\dom(\cdot)=\codom^{\wedge}(\cdot)$, as only transversal blocks will be merged.
-As this decreases the number of blocks, this process will stop with an element $c \cpns b \cpns a$ such that \begin{enumerate} \item $\dom(c)=\codom^{\wedge}(c)$; \item if $s$ is a transversal $c$-block, $A= s \cap \bn$, then $A'$ intersects at most one transversal $c$-block; \item if $s$ is a transversal $c$-block, $A'= s \cap \bn'$, then $A$ intersects at most one transversal $c$-block. \end{enumerate} We will show that these conditions imply that $c$ is a group element.
-Let $P$ be a block of $\ker(c) \vee \coker^{\wedge}(c)$.
+Each such application will preserve the condition $\dom(\cdot) = \codom^{\wedge}(\cdot)$, as only transversal blocks will be merged.
+As this decreases the number of blocks, this process will stop with an element $c\cpns b\cpns a$ such that \begin{enumerate} \item $\dom(c) = \codom^{\wedge}(c)$; \item if $s$ is a transversal $c$-block, $A = s\cap \bn$, then $A'$ intersects at most one transversal $c$-block; \item if $s$ is a transversal $c$-block, $A'= s\cap \bn'$, then $A$ intersects at most one transversal $c$-block. \end{enumerate} We will show that these conditions imply that $c$ is a group element.
+Let $P$ be a block of $\ker(c)\vee \coker^{\wedge}(c)$.
 If $P$ does not intersect any transversal block of $c$, then, by 1., neither does $P'$ (and vice versa).